jonataslago/one-piece/README.md

 ## Objective

-The mais objective for developing this aplication was purely to learn and deepen my knowledge of [Angular](https://github.com/angular/angular-cli), [Tailwind CSS](https://tailwindcss.com/) and API manipulation.
+The main objective for developing this aplication was purely to learn and deepen my knowledge of [Angular](https://github.com/angular/angular-cli), [Tailwind CSS](https://tailwindcss.com/) and API manipulation.